B Daylight (1891)

 The B Daylight cost $ 15, which was less than half of the contemporary No. 2 Kodak.

-2350 B Daylights were made until it was discontinued in 1895.
+2350 B Daylights were made until the model was discontinued in 1895.